BossFlea/autobrewer/README.md

 *More variants (especially ones with reduced potion counts) and different 'upgrade modules' in progress*

-Note: Only use 'lazy' variants if you're *really* lazy and don't care about the potions not being in consistent rainbow order.
-You don't gain any functionality by building the 'lazy' variant, as you can use the rainbow variant in 'lazy' mode as well.
+Note: Only use 'lazy' variants if you don't care about the potions not necessarily being in consistent rainbow order. *(I recently discovered that the rainbow order is largely lag dependent if you're NOT using the 'rainbow' mode, so **<ins>you'll have to try what works for you</ins>.
+It might just work without the slower rainbow mode for you**)* You don't lose any functionality by building the 'rainbow' variant, as you can use the rainbow variant in 'lazy' mode as well.

 <details>
   <summary>How to use the autobrewer</summary>